 2.1.d.
 SEIR-fansy model

 Overview: One of the problems with applying a standard SIR model in context of the COVID-19 pandemic is the presence of a long incubation period.
 As a result, extensions of SIR model like the SEIR model are more applicable.
 In the previous subsection we have seen an extension which includes the ‘asymptomatic infectious’ compartment (people who are infected and contributing to the spread of the virus, but do not show any symptoms).
 In this model, we use an alternate formulation by defining an ‘untested infectious’ compartment for infected people who are spreading infection but are not tested after the incubation period.
 This is necessary because there is a large proportion of infected people who are not being tested.
-We have assumed that after the ‘exposed’ node, a person enters the either ‘untested infectious’ node or the ‘tested infectious’ node.
-The ‘untested’ node mainly consists of the asymptomatic people.
+We have assumed that after the ‘exposed’ compartment, a person enters the either ‘untested infectious’ compartment or the ‘tested infectious’ compartment.
+The ‘untested’ compartment mainly consists of the asymptomatic people.
 To incorporate the possible effect of misclassifications due to imperfect testing, we include a compartment for false negatives (infected people who are tested but reported as negative).
-As a result, after being tested, an infected person enters either into the ‘false negative’ node or the ‘tested positive’ node (infected people who are tested and reported to be positive).
-We keep separate nodes for the recovered and deceased persons coming from the untested and false negatives nodes which are ‘recovered unreported’ and ‘deceased unreported’ respectively.
-For the ‘tested positive’ node, the recovered and death nodes are denoted by ‘recovered reported’ and ‘deceased reported’ respectively.
+As a result, after being tested, an infected person enters either into the ‘false negative’ compartment or the ‘tested positive’ compartment (infected people who are tested and reported to be positive).
+We keep separate compartments for the recovered and deceased persons coming from the untested and false negatives compartments which are ‘recovered unreported’ and ‘deceased unreported’ respectively.
+For the ‘tested positive’ compartment, the recovered and death compartments are denoted by ‘recovered reported’ and ‘deceased reported’ respectively.
 Thus, we divide the entire population into 10 main compartments: S (Susceptible), E (Exposed), T (Tested), U (Untested), P (Tested positive), F (Tested False Negative), RR (Reported Recovered), RU (Unreported Recovered), DR (Reported Deaths) and DU (Unreported Deaths).